 Is there a link between psychopathy and self-harm?
-A review of the literature

 The aim of this review was to examine whether there is a link between psychopathy and self-harm.
 A systematic search identified 14 papers which examine this link.
 A quality appraisal checklist was used to evaluate the quality of each study.
 The application of the quality appraisal checklist showed that the majority of the studies had good internal validity; however, there were some biases that affected the external validity of some studies.
 The results indicated that there may be a positive association between total psychopathy score and self-harm; however some studies with smaller sample sizes and low rates of self-harm failed to show this association.
 The results of most of the studies showed a positive association between Factor 2 of the Psychopathy Checklist (PCL-R; Hare, 2003) and self-harm.
 No link was found between Factor 1 and self-harm.
 The results did not show consistent evidence for a link between any of the four facets and self-harm.
 Although this review indicates a link between Factor 2 and self-harm, and a possible link between total psychopathy score and self-harm, the small number of studies in this area means that the research is not robust enough to provide strong evidence for these associations.

 Dolan M, Doyle M. Violence risk prediction.
 Clinical and actuarial measures and the role of the Psychopathy Checklist.
 Br J Psychia-try J Ment Sci 2000;177:303-11.

 Harris GT, Rice ME, Cormier CA. Psychopa-thy and violent recidivism.
 Law Hum Behav 1991;15(6):625-37.